-- A Team Leader that has been on at least three previous NAACLS site visit teams - A Team Member that provides extra support in reviewing documentation and practices - An Educator Generalist that has been on a previous site visit as a Team Leader or Team Member and has had experience in an administrative role, such as being a Department Chair, Dean, etc.
+- A team leader that has been on at least three previous NAACLS site visit teams. - A team member that provides extra support in reviewing documentation and practices. - An educator generalist that has been on a previous site visit as a team leader or team member and has had experience in an administrative role, such as being a department chair, dean, etc.

-2. Continuing Accreditation Review
+Continuing Accreditation Review

-The team for programs that have been previously accredited is composed of a Team Leader and Team Member.
+The team for programs that have been previously accredited is composed of a team leader and team member.
 Additional site visitors can be added as deemed necessary by the NAACLS CEO.

-3. Interim Review of Program
+Interim Review of Program

-In the event a concern is brought to the NAACLS Board of Directors or a review committee that an accredited program is not meeting Standards, the Board of Directors may determine an off-cycle site visit is needed.
-The Board of Directors will form the site visit team at its discretion.
+In the event a concern is brought to the NAACLS Board of Directors or a review committee that an accredited program is not meeting Standards; the board of directors may determine an off-cycle site visit is needed.
+The board of directors will form the site visit team at its discretion.

-4. Joint Review of NAACLS Accredited and/or Initial Programs
+Joint Review of NAACLS Accredited and/or Initial Programs

-Institutions that have more than one NAACLS accredited programs or have received permission to submit self-studies for these programs on the basis of satisfactory preliminary reports, may request to have both programs reviewed simultaneously.
+Institutions that have more than one NAACLS accredited program or have received permission to submit self-studies for these programs on the basis of satisfactory preliminary reports, may request to have both programs reviewed simultaneously.

-C. Site Visitor Appointment
+Site Visitor Appointment

-1. Initial, Continuing, Coordinated and Joint Accreditation Site Visits
+Initial, Continuing, and Joint Accreditation Site Visits

 Site visitors are appointed by NAACLS Program Services Staff.
-Once site visitors are selected, their names and information will be forwarded to the Program Director for final approval.
-Dates for the visit will be coordinated between the Program Director and NAACLS Program Services Staff.
-NAACLS Program Services Staff will confirm the site visitors' availability and finalize arrangements with the Team Members after approval by the Program Director.
-The Site Visit Team Member(s) will be sent an email that will include pertinent program information and documents needed for the site visit.
+Once site visitors are selected, their names and information will be forwarded to the program director for final approval.
+Dates for the visit will be coordinated between the program director and NAACLS Program Services Staff.
+NAACLS Program Services Staff will confirm the site visitors' availability and finalize arrangements with the team members after approval by the program director.
+The site visit team members(s) will be sent an email that will include pertinent program information and documents needed for the site visit.

-2. Interim Review Site Visitors
+Interim Review Site Visitors